On this page, we will look at the following issues concerning the compilation of a slide show:

 Reducing image size

 One way to reduce the storage space needed for your presentation is to compress the images.
-You can reduce the image resolution (read more about resolution) with compression according to the following options:
+You can reduce the image resolution (For more information about resolution, see chapter P.1 Common types of data presentation – Images and drawings) with compression according to the following options:

 - Compression for slide shows and online shows: the image resolution is set to 150 dpi

 - Compression for printing: the image resolution is set to 200 dpi